itpaulin/itpaulin/README.md

 ### Hi, my name is Paulo Ricardo and this is my profile, welcome!🏝️

-- 💻I’m currently searching for a Full Stack job.
+- 💻I’m currently searching for a Full Stack Engineer job.
 - 🧑‍🎓 I’m studing at CEFET-RJ College
 - ⚡ I’m from Brasil but I speak english